-- 3. First Aid/CPR Responder: Any CCAIR site staff member that is currently certified to provide First Aid/CPR for Infants and Children.
-A minimum of one staff member who is First Aid/CPR certified must always be on site when children are present at the CCAIR site. - 4.
-Food Service Manager: Designated with overseeing all food preparation of the CCAIR site. - 5.
-Sanitation Coordinator: Designated to ensure proper sanitation and cleanliness of the CCAIR facility and equipment per sanitation standards established by the Center for Disease Control and the Mississippi State Department of Health. - 6.
-Caregiver: Designated to provide for the direct supervision and care of all children enrolled in the CCAIR site.
+\\Must be on site when food is being served.

+- 6. Caregiver: Designated to provide for the direct supervision and care of all children enrolled in the CCAIR site.
 Must be on site when children are present.
 Children must be supervised at all times.
 No exceptions. - 7.
-Mental Health Consultant: Designation person to assist with trauma-related experiences that children may experience.
+Mental Health Consultant: Designated person to assist with trauma-related experiences that children may experience.